(866) 615-9507

 • The length of time you have to begin receiving LTD benefits without an elimination period isn’t always six months.
 Sometimes, policies will establish different time frames for different conditions.

 • A recurrent disability provision only applies to the condition that caused you to seek LTD benefits in the first place.
 It doesn’t apply to new conditions.
-If you develop a new injury or illness that prevents you from working, you’ll have to apply for LTD benefits again.
+If you develop a new injury or illness that prevents you from working, you must apply for LTD benefits again.

 • A recurrent disability provision may allow a disabled worker to receive benefits for the period when they attempted to work.
-If you briefly try to return to work, only to realize you’re not able to, you may still be eligible to receive benefits for that period.
+If you briefly try to return to work only to realize you’re unable to, you may still be eligible to receive benefits for that period.

 A recurrent disability provision can benefit insurers, employees, and employers.
 Its purpose is to let benefits recipients try to return to work without unreasonable anxiety.